Autodidact7999/TechSwap/README.md

 # TechSwap

-Welcome to **TechSwap**, the cutting-edge platform dedicated to balancing the scales of technology discourse!
-This project is developed as part of the **CMPE Masters Project 2024**.
+Welcome to **TechSwap**, the cutting-edge platform dedicated to balancing the scales of technology discourse!.
 TechSwap aims to create an inclusive community where both mainstream and emerging technologies receive equal attention and enthusiasm.

 ## Project Overview